Quick + Easy Holiday Teacher Gift

 I can’t speak for everyone else, but over the last few days, my social media feeds have suddenly been flooded with posts promising nothing but the best Christmas gifts for teachers.
-Now that Thanksgiving has passed, and the kids are counting down the days until winter break, I have to admit that shopping for #thebigone’s teacher is one thing I had hoped to cross off my to-do list as early as possible.
-I sat down the other night and put together a gift I hope she’s going to like, and wanted to share it, in case anyone else is heading out this weekend with holiday shopping lists in hand!
+Ever since Thanksgiving passed, the kids are counting down the days until winter break.
+I have to admit that shopping for #thebigone’s teacher is one thing I hoped to cross off my to-do list as early as possible.
+The other night I sat down and put together a gift I hope she will like.
+I wanted to share it, in case anyone else is heading out this weekend with holiday shopping lists in hand!

 Ok, let’s be honest here… Pretty sure my kid’s the reason you need caffeine.
 So, next cup’s on us.
 Happy Holidays!

-Grab some reusable coffee cups- I chose Starbucks ones because they were inexpensive and simple, but any kind is fine, as long as they do not have handles.
-I printed my downloadable coffee cup wraps and chose some decorative scrapbook paper for the lower layer of the cup wrap.
+First I grabbed some reusable coffee cups.
+I chose Starbucks ones because they were inexpensive and simple, but any kind is fine, as long as they do not have handles.
+I printed my downloadable coffee cup wraps (scroll all the way down to get yours!).
+Next I chose some decorative scrapbook paper for the lower layer of the cup wrap.
 (Pretty fabrics, colored construction paper, etc. would also work great for the lower layer, so don’t feel like you need to run out just for this!)
-I used the printable template to trace and cut out the lower layer, and then used some scrapbook adhesive to secure both the lower & top wraps around the mugs.
-I threw some shredded gift filler into the cups, added a gift card for the coffee shop, and secured some tags as well, that #thebigone will sign his name on.
+I used the printable template to trace and cut out the lower layer.
+Next I used some scrapbook adhesive to secure both the lower & top wraps around the mugs.
+I threw some shredded gift filler into the cups.
+Then I added a gift card for the coffee shop, and secured some tags as well.

-As we head into one of the busiest months of the year, I’m relieved to have our gifts for #thebigone’s teacher & busdriver, as well as #thelittleone’s physical therapist completely ready to go.
+As we head into one of the busiest months of the year, I’m relieved to have our gifts for #thebigone’s teacher & busdriver, and #thelittleone’s physical therapist completely ready to go.
 Grab your free printables below and cross a few things off your holiday to-do list this weekend!

 What are your go-to gift ideas for sitters, teachers, coaches, and the many other adults who help enrich your kids lives?
 I’d love to hear about them in the comments!